amy941/boba_data_crunch/1_Excel_Intermediate_boba/README.md

 Question 9
 In F4 create a formula to generate the customer email address.
 This should be their first initial, followed by their surname, followed by "@bbt.com", and must all be in lower case, e.g. ahoang@bbt.com.
 In G4 create a formula that will put "2015-" followed by the last three digits of the Customer ID, e.g. 2015-001.
 We would like to get an idea of how baristas have progressed over the year.
 Create a sparkline line chart that charts the data.
 Change the sparkline to show the highest point.
-Which of these sparklines represents Olivia Jones' data?
+Which of these sparklines represents Liam Kims' data?

 # Approach
 Use nest functions with text functions (ex: PROPER, LOWER, UPPER, ...)